TathanDev/SkyAesthetics/README.md

 ## What can be made

-Here are some possiblities you can do with the mod:
+Here are some possibilities you can do with the mod:

 - Add any object in the sky
 - Change or remove sun/moon texture